Hope Amidst Devastation: The Salvation Army’s Response to Storm Boris

-The Salvation Army in Romania leading a relief effort
+Salvation Army relief team members in Romania

-Storm Boris has unleashed massive flooding across Central Eastern Europe, affecting Romania, the Czech Republic, Austria, Poland, Slovakia, Hungary and Germany.
+Storm Boris has unleashed massive flooding across Central and Eastern Europe, affecting Romania, the Czech Republic, Austria, Poland, Slovakia, Hungary and Germany.
 Thousands have been evacuated and the death toll has risen to 19.
 Despite this, the affected communities have shown remarkable resilience.

 The Salvation Army in various locations is responding by distributing food, providing refuge in temporary shelters, and actively participating in the cleaning up and restoring of damaged properties, such as homes and community centres.